grisha/grisha.github.com/source/_posts/2016-12-16-storing-time-series-in-postgresql-part-ii.markdown

 categories:
 ---

+Edit: there is now a [part iii](/blog/2017/01/21/storing-time-seris-in-postgresql-optimize-for-write) in this series of articles.

 I have [previously written](/blog/2015/09/23/storing-time-series-in-postgresql-efficiently/) how time series can be stored in PostgreSQL efficiently using [arrays](https://www.postgresql.org/docs/current/static/arrays.html).

 As a continuation of that article, I shall attempt to describe in detail the inner workings of an [SQL view](https://en.wikipedia.org/wiki/View_(SQL)) that [Tgres](https://github.com/tgres/tgres) uses to